fokkedekker/strava_max_speed/readme.md

 # Calculate Strava Max Speed
 This script is intended to calculate your overall max speed in strava.
 It currently does so over all activities ever.
-I am working on a version that can filter based on activity type
+I am working on a version that can filter based on activity type.
+The script will output your max speed in both km/h and mp/h.

 # Howto